 I believe that healing (bringing ourselves back into alignment with love and joy) is a big part of some peoples’ soul purpose here.
 Some people don’t bother with healing until they’re presented with an ultimatum by their body.

 Our bodies reflect our psyche.
 This is potentially a wonderful thing if you’re in great shape emotionally and spiritually, but on the other hand, if there is buried pain or discomfort inside you, it will at some point manifest into your physical reality.
 For more on the mind-body connection and illness, I recommend reading Louise Hay’s book ‘You can heal your life‘.

 Here are some methods/online resources for self-healing which you can use by yourself:

 1. Use EFT to tap on negative thoughts and emotions.

 EFT is an acupressure technique which clears the energy meridians of negative energy.
-I know about Tapping.com because it’s run by Magnus, my best friend’s brother-in-law.
 I began using EFT last year to tap on strong emotions like anger and found it to be very effective.
-If you’re new to EFT, he has videos on there which show you how to tap your negative thoughts and emotions.
+If you’re new to EFT, there are videos on there which show you how to tap your negative thoughts and emotions.